The end of the tunnel: the upward boom in container shipping rates ends

 Furthermore, the consultancy estimates that the jams will last long enough for shipping lines to secure decent contract renewals next year, though much will depend on the speed of the spot market downturn and how airtight existing contracts are.

-For Drewry, logic indicates that the shipping lines will take the necessary measures to maintain an advantageous position.
+FOR Drewry, logic indicates that the shipping lines will take the necessary measures to maintain an advantageous position.
 In a survey, about three-quarters of those asked said they expect shipping lines to continue to prioritize profits over market share with strict capacity discipline.

 Therefore, one can expect to see more blank sailing on the agenda next year, this time motivated by the need to shore up spot rates rather than an operational need.